ericayhayes/tdm-notebooks-constellate/_sources/README.md

-# Constellate Collaborative Notebooks and Lessons
+# Constellate Collaborative Notebooks and Lessons (My new workshop using Constellate)
 Constellate is a platform to learn and perform text analysis, build datasets, and share analytics course materials.
 Open the black box of text analysis with [Constellate](https://constellate.org/), from JSTOR and Portico.

 This repository is a collection of Jupyter Notebooks that may be used by individuals for learning or teaching text analytics.
 You may access them in our textbook, [Teaching Text Analysis with Constellate](https://ithaka.github.io/tdm-notebooks/book/intro.html), and also interact with a number of them from your [Constellate datasets](https://constellate.org/dataset/dashboard/).
 All these Notebooks will run in the Constellate environment.